scicolabs/data-science-ml/Jupyter.md

 For the scientific researcher, engineer, or technical user, being able to quickly start up a server instance for running applications, writing code, or even post-process data is one of the great things about Amazon Web Services (AWS).
 One of the most common tools used for developing and maintaining applications is Jupyter.
 Jupyter allows interactive data science and scientific computing across 40 different programming languages.
 It allows researchers to share/exchange live code, data sets, and visualization so that they can collaborate more efficiently.
 These are called notebooks, and their use is growing.

-In this module you’ll use an example Jupyter environment we have created and tested for you.
-We have implemented this using AWS CloudFormation to make it really easy to create and manage the lifecycle of your very own notebook environment on AWS.
+Today, we'll be using the Deep Learning AMI (Amazon Machine Image) provided by AWS to run Jupyter and also interact with commonly used deep learning frameworks and libraries.

 ## Creating your Notebook environment

-Today, we'll be using the Deep Learning AMI (Amazon Machine Image) provided by AWS to run Jupyter and also interact with commonly used deep learning frameworks and libraries.

 The AWS Deep Learning AMIs are available in the [AWS Marketplace](https://aws.amazon.com/amazon-ai/amis/) or via the Amazon EC2 Console.
 We'll be launching the Ubuntu-based Deep Learning AMI via the Amazon EC2 Console.